-- 1. A minimum of 120 semester hours of academic work in an approved program and three (3) semester hours of physical education are required, to include PWLA 1600.
-The approved program must include 60 semester hours in the Core Curriculum, plus completion of the College of Education physical education requirement. - 2.
-A minimum of 39 semester hours of work in courses numbered 3000 and above.
+1. A minimum of 120 semester hours of academic work in an approved program and three (3) semester hours of physical education are required, to include PWLA 1600.
+The approved program must include 60 semester hours in the Core Curriculum, plus completion of the College of Education physical education requirement.

+- A minimum of 39 semester hours of work in courses numbered 3000 and above.
 Twenty-one of these hours must be in the major field, and 15 of these hours must be completed at West Georgia. - 3.
 Thirty hours must be completed in residence.
 Eighteen of these hours must be in the senior year. - 4.
 Satisfactorily complete Political Science 1101 and History 2111 or 2112.
 Exemption from these courses may be earned by passing appropriate tests. - 5.
 No more than 30 hours of the entire program may be done by extension or correspondence, nor may more than 30 hours be completed at off-campus sites. - 6.
 Must have an overall grade point average of 2.5 to enter professional courses. - 7.
+Must complete all professional content courses with a grade of C or better. - 8.
 Attain a grade of at least 'C' in the internship experience.
-The minimum overall cumulative grade point average required for internship and graduation is 2.5. - 8.
-Complete other requirements for the major as determined by the Department of Leadership and Applied Instruction.
+The minimum overall cumulative grade point average required for internship and graduation is 2.5. - Complete other requirements for the major as determined by the Department of Leadership and Instruction.